derthadams/get-into-berghain/README.md

     make -f Makefile

-After the compiler is finished...
+After the compiler has finished...

 **Linux**: run the executable with